Nadelio/WizardBattler/README.md

 Current Bugs/Dependecy Errors:
 - Missing some methods for a few classes
 - No ability/class/action selection method/class
+- Finish fight mechanic (implement dying for both players and enemies)
 - Turn functionality is not finished for:
     - Player.java
     - FightProcesses.java
     - Entity.java
-- Finish adding all spells
 - Finish implementing all events
-- Finish adding all the classes and their abilities (ADD FIGHTER ACTIONS TO Enemy.java)
+- Finish adding all the classes and their abilities
 - Finish enemy generation
 - Add leveling system
 - Add NPC class